RoshniRanaDS27/Python_API_Challenge/README.md

 # Part 2: VacationPy

 ### In this deliverable, weather data skills were used to plan future vacations.
-Additionally, Jupyter notebooks, the geoViews Python library, and the Geoapify API were utilized.
+Additionally, Jupyter notebooks, the geoViews Python library, and the Geoapify API were utilized. applied weather data insights to plan vacations using map visualizations.

+### tasks included:

+## 1. Creating Map Visualizations:
+Using the geoViews Python library and the Geoapify API, you created a map that displayed points for each city, with point size representing humidity levels.

+## 2. Finding Ideal Vacation Locations:
+By filtering the data to meet specific weather criteria (e.g., temperatures between 21-27°C, wind speeds less than 4.5 m/s, and zero cloudiness), you identified cities with ideal weather conditions.

+## 3. Locating Hotels:
+A new DataFrame, hotel_df, was created to store city details and humidity.
+The Geoapify API was used to locate hotels within 10,000 meters of each city’s coordinates, with additional information on hotel names and countries added to the map’s hover messages.

+### This project provided a comprehensive approach to analyzing weather data and applying it to practical vacation planning scenarios.

 The code needed to import the required libraries and load the CSV file containing the weather and coordinates data for each city created in Part 1 was provided to help get started.
 ![image](https://github.com/user-attachments/assets/0172b20d-890a-4788-8739-60a88f9b936c)